If you are unable to upgrade your browser, please see our Technical FAQ page to get tips on how to improve your user experience.

 Yes.
 If you have recently graduated and you are looking for a career with a circular economy focus, you are welcome to apply.

 It differs each week.
-Some weeks it will be three hours while during other weeks it will be a maximum of five hours.
+Some weeks it will be two-three hours while others it will be a maximum of five hours.

 We expect you to attend the webinars.
 If you cannot attend live, we expect you to watch the recording if the session lends itself to recording.